Author Q&A:

 In 2012, I was freewriting in a notebook and found myself thinking about New York in the early 1990’s, right after the Gulf War and before the economic boom, that somewhat clueless pre-9/11 existence.
 My friends and I all wanted to be artists and actors and writers, and I remembered the feeling of trying to find a path to a dream.

-Around this same time, an old friend who for years has worked for the Red Cross came to visit me in Boston; his ICRC headquarters in Libya had been attacked and his project disbanded.
+Around the same time that I was writing in that notebook, an old friend who for years has worked for the Red Cross came to visit me in Boston; his ICRC headquarters in Libya had been attacked and his project disbanded.
 (The Benghazi attack would take place the next month.)
 His experience got me thinking about the conflicted nature of his profession, about intentions versus reality.

 The following spring, I heard a brief blip of a news headline about an American serviceman being held by the Taliban—and then the story completely disappeared.
 (Little did I know how the Bowe Bergdahl story would blow up when it returned a year later.)
-It got me thinking about these two facets of Western intervention abroad: our military campaigns and humanitarian aid.
+That blip of a news story got me thinking about these two facets of Western intervention abroad: our military campaigns, which often cause so much destruction, and the humanitarian aid that is meant as a corrective to destruction.
 And about the individuals who do these jobs, about economic opportunity and social class here in America—and the peculiar American “privilege” of ignoring global traumas shaped by our foreign policy.
 That was the starting point.
 Later, when I looked back at the 1990’s section I’d written, I saw that these themes were already organically emerging in those very early pages, and that this would carry over into the second half of the book, with Mim becoming increasingly aware of her white, Western privilege and, perhaps, complicity in her country’s imperialist actions.

 Why Afghanistan?

 Our two countries are inextricably linked, yet many Americans like myself—without Afghan relations or military connections—never experience the reality of our longest war or even seem to truly want to know about it.
 One veteran I spoke to told me about the particular pain of so many of us never wanting hear about war.
 He also pointed out to me that because the war there has gone on so long, here in the U.S. there are more and more veterans among us wherever we live—not just in military towns.
-He said to me, “If you allow us to be heard we have a lot more to say.”
-Meanwhile, the view of Afghanistan from here is often limited to one of pity, of its citizens as victims rather than people leading daily lives.
+He said to me, “If you allow us to be heard, we have a lot more to say.”
+Meanwhile, the view of Afghanistan from here is often limited to one of pity, of its citizens as victims rather than people leading daily lives that are filled with joy and love and mischief and humor like people everywhere.
+When I showed an early draft to a woman who had recently moved here from the area I was writing about, she said to me, “Everyone always shows my country as this sad place with meek women; can you please show us not being like that?”
+Because that’s not the full reality.
 Blue Hours attempts a glimpse beyond what we see on the news.
 The challenge was to be true to Mim’s outsider perspective—she’s a reclusive protagonist reckoning with her country’s place in the world—without writing the usual stupid-American-abroad story.
 To allow the reader to connect the dots.

 How did you conceive of the 3-part structure?